google/WebFundamentals/src/content/en/updates/2018/04/devtools.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

-Note: The video version of these release notes will be published around early June 2018.

 New features and major changes coming to DevTools in Chrome 67 include:

 * [Search across all network headers](#network-search)